VIDEO TUTORIAL:

 Make the chapure directly on the leather strap.

-2 SOLUTIONS FOR MAKING A BRACKET
+2 SOLUTIONS FOR MAKING A SASH

 1- Using a cookie cutter.

-2- Make 2 holes using a round punch cutter then join them with a cutter and a ruler.
+2- Make 2 holes using a round punch then join them with a cutter and a ruler.

 7. SQUARE THE LEATHER